 Q: What would happen to such mini black holes?

 A: As Steven Hawking showed in the 1970s, a black hole behaves like a hot object with a certain surface temperature that depends on the curvature of its surface.
 A mini black hole like those that the LHC might produce would have a very small radius (around 2 × 10-19 m) and a correspondingly large temperature (about 1.5 × 1014 K or about 25 billion time hotter than the surface of the Sun).
 In energy units, this temperature is 80 GeV.
 At such a high surface temperature, the black hole would "evaporate" very rapidly into lighter particles: photons, electrons, and quarks, with energies ranging from 80 GeV down.

 Q: If such mini black holes were produced, what would be seen by the LHC detectors?

 A: First, if no black holes were produced, an LHC collision would make a relatively small number of high energy particles that form into back-to-back "jets" or groups of high energy particles going in the same direction.
 On the other hand, if a black hole was made, the particle count would increase dramatically but the energy of each particle would be much smaller.
 Instead of making perhaps 100 particles with kinetic energies around 100 GeV or more, a collision event that made a black hole would make thousands of lower energy particles, including many electrons, positrons, and photons with energies around 10 GeV or less.
-Such a dramatic change in the character of an LHC proton-proton collision should be very obvious in the collision data, and should provide a "smoking gun" signal of the production of black holes.
+Such a dramatic in the character of an LHC proton-proton collision should be very obvious in the collision data, and should provide a "smoking gun" signal of the production of black holes.

 Q: Could such collision-produced mini black holes be "nurtured", prevented from decaying, and made larger?